a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 I'm pretty happy with the final result, but I already have some additions in mind:

 1. experiments for a further [reduction of Minishlab models size](https://minish.ai/blog/2025-10-05-size-blogpost);
-2. embed the marimo app directly into DSH, to allow enhanced search online[^2];
+2. embed the marimo app directly into DSH, to allow enhanced search online[^7];
 3. compare the current implementation with a full BERTopic pipeline;
 4. integrate an LLM to further improve search experience.

+[^1]: Despite I'm probably still feeding it also to placate a combination of [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out).
+[^2]: Even if the idea of [delete everything](https://www.joanwestenberg.com/p/i-deleted-my-second-brain) starts to tickle me.
-[^1]: This implementation is based on [lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
+[^3]: This implementation is based on [lunr.py](https://github.com/yeraydiazdiaz/lunr.py).
+[^4]: And even some [tweaking](https://github.com/squidfunk/mkdocs-material/discussions/8116#discussioncomment-12632752) is available!
+[^5]: With respect to cosine similarity between the query and the index embeddings.
+[^6]: Labelling each link I add to DSH, despite all the time spent, seems now to have been a rewarding task!
-[^2]: Unfortunately, WASM-based embedding isn't a solution as of now, mainly because a lot of packages I used aren't available in [pyodide list](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+[^7]: Unfortunately, WASM-based embedding isn't a solution as of now, mainly because a lot of packages I used aren't available in [pyodide list](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).